Welcome to beets! This guide will help you begin using it to make your music collection better.

 - You’re all set!
 Type beet at the command prompt to make sure everything’s in order.

 Windows users may also want to install a context menu item for importing files into beets.
 Just download and open beets.reg to add the necessary keys to the registry.
 You can then right-click a directory and choose “Import with beets”.
 If Python is in a nonstandard location on your system, you may have to edit the command path manually.

 Because I don’t use Windows myself, I may have missed something.
-If you have trouble or you have more detail to contribute here, please let me know.
+If you have trouble or you have more detail to contribute here, please direct it to the mailing list.

 You’ll want to set a few basic options before you start using beets.
 The configuration is stored in a text file: on Unix-like OSes, the config file is at ~/.config/beets/config.yaml; on Windows, it’s at %APPDATA%\beets\config.yaml.
 Create and edit the appropriate file with your favorite text editor.
 (You may need to create the enclosing directories also.)
 The file will start out empty, but here’s good place to start:

 directory: ~/music library: ~/data/musiclibrary.blb